validatedpatterns/docs/industrial-edge.md

 With this Atlas, we demonstrate a horizontal solution for IoT Edge use cases.

+It is derived from the [work](https://github.com/sa-mw-dach/manuela) done by Red Hat Middleware Solution Architects in Germany in 2019/20.

 The specific example is live defect detection based on sensor data in an industrial setting, but it could easily be applicable to other verticals.